melezhik/SparrowCI/README.md

 They may choose to place publishing logic inside a followup pipeline `.sparrow/followup.yaml` and reference to it from within a main one.

+Followup jobs could be cascading, when one followup jobs calls another one and so on, just be careful not to end up in endless loop.

 # Examples

 Here is just short list of some possible scenarios.